 Fax: (405) 271-1130

 Out of State CNAs

 CNAs from out of state can begin to work in Oklahoma when they transfer their license through reciprocity.

 You must download and complete the reciprocity application, supply your relevant documentation (certification, proof of classes, proof of employment), and have no evidence of abuse or neglect on the current license.

 Your Oklahoma CNA license is good for two years, after which it must be renewed.

-To do this you must show evidence of a minimum of 8 hours paid-for work during the two years period.
-You must also provide all required documentation along with the filled out application for recertification, as well as fill out an Affidavit of Lawful Presence
+To do this you must show evidence of a minimum of 8 hours of paid-for work during the two years period.
+You must also provide all required documentation along with the filled out application for recertification, as well as an Affidavit of Lawful Presence

 How much does a CNA make in Oklahoma?